 top of page

 I am Rosina Roibal, a Licensed Marriage and Family Therapist (LMFT) based in Berkeley, California.
 I identify as a cis-gendered queer woman and bi-racial (Chicana and white).
 I am a single mother.
-I have a lived experience of postpartum and complex trauma.
-I struggled as a new mother, even though I have a history of being a teacher, child therapist, and devoted aunt.
-But, because of the tools I learned in therapy and 12-step recovery, I have been able to survive and thrive the impossible.
-I believe that my lived experience is powerful because my own suffering and healing can benefit others.
+I have a lived experience of complex trauma, addiction, and as a sensitive creative who feels stuck, overwhelmed, and alone... paralyzed by perfectionism, inner criticism, and fear.
+I believe that my lived experience is powerful because my own struggle and healing can benefit others.

 I have practiced as a psychotherapist since 2016 and became licensed in 2019.
 I received my master's degree from the California Institute of Integral Studies (CIIS) in San Francisco in the Expressive Arts Therapy program.
 I have experience working with children, teens, and adults individually, as conjoint/couples, families, and groups.